juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 * Go ahead and hide the full Natural Earth base layer in the left panel.

 #### Joining Census data to Natural Earth boundaries
 Earlier in the tutorial, we transformed the Census population data in Excel to prepare it to be joined to the Natural Earth vector boundaries.
+Now, we are almost ready to import the state population CSV into QGIS, and join it to the Natural Earth vector layer using the FIPS ID for each state.
+Before we join the data, however, we have to make one more quick adjustment to the U.S. Albers vector layer, which contains an ambiguous FIPS reference for Minnesota.

 #### Additional notes
 [Here](https://medium.com/@joshuatauberer/how-that-map-you-saw-on-538-under-represents-minorities-by-half-and-other-reasons-to-consider-a-4a98f89cbbb1#.ih16rv26m) is an excellent piece on why this method of visualization can be misleading.